-- Popular Song: Pupils will study popular songs, with particular focus on solo and group performance. - Composition/Song Writing: Following on from the previous topic, pupils will have the opportunity to compose their own piece of music in a popular style. - Musical Theatre: Pupils will look at the features of musical theatre with particular focus on the West End and Broadway. - The Orchestra: Pupils will learn about the history of the orchestra and its repertoire with particular focus on the use of orchestral music in media. - 20th Century Art Music: Pupils will start to consider 'What is Music?' through study of pieces such as 4'33" by John Cage. - Solo Performance: As preparation for GCSE Music, pupils will prepare a solo piece to perform in a class concert.
+- Popular Song: Pupils will study popular songs, with particular focus on solo and group performance. - Composition/Song Writing: Following on from the previous topic, pupils will have the opportunity to compose their own piece of music in a popular style. - Jazz: Pupils will look at the features of jazz music, including extended chords, improvisation and analysis of famous jazz pieces. - The Orchestra: Pupils will learn about the history of the orchestra and its repertoire with particular focus on the use of orchestral music in media. - The Western Classical Style: Pupils will learn about baroque, classical and romantic music through listening and study of a piece from each musical time period. - Solo Performance: As preparation for GCSE Music, pupils will prepare a solo piece to perform in a class concert.